vsakkamuthu/vsakkamuthu/README.md

 ## Hi there 👋
+I'm Sakkamuthu V, a botanist interesting in image processing  and plants.

+- I'm creating a bunch of local classifier models to spot diseases in plants grown at nurseries and home gardens.
+I look to expand my scope to farming once I succeed in this.

 <!--
 **vsakkamuthu/vsakkamuthu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.